Queenshiba/whatchuneed4real/README.md

 - [natureworksbest.com](https://natureworksbest.com/naturopathy-works/food-cravings/)
     - a website where I used for web scraping
 - [Intro To Web Scraping With Node.js & Cheerio](https://youtu.be/LoziivfAAjE)
-    - a youtube tutorial for web scraping by Traversy Media
+    - a YouTube tutorial for web scraping by Traversy Media
 - [uigradients.com](https://uigradients.com/)
-    - a website where grenerates beautiful gradients
+    - a website where generates beautiful gradients
 - [unsplash.com](https://unsplash.com/)
     - a website where has impressive pictures of daily stuffs